Judith Krug Fund Banned Books Week Event Grants

 Since 2010, Judith F. Krug Memorial Fund has disbursed grants to organizations to assist them stage "Read-Outs" or other events during Banned Books Week.
 (A Banned Books Week Read-Out is an event at which people gather to read from books that have been banned or challenged over the years, in order to celebrate the freedom to read.)

-Application for 2015 Judith F. Krug Memorial Fund Banned Books Week event grants will be open from March-May 2015.
+Applications for 2015 Judith F. Krug Memorial Fund Banned Books Week event grants are open now through May 1.
 Click here to apply and for more information.